OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

    ```
     After creating the raw transaction, you need to sign and broadcast it to the network.

-These APIs in the Orbit SDK make the complex process of configuring and deploying an Orbit chain more manageable and user-friendly.
-By abstracting the intricacies of contract interactions and deployment logistics, the SDK allows developers to focus more on their specific use cases and less on the underlying blockchain mechanics.

 ### Getting the Orbit Chain Information After Deployment

 Once you've successfully deployed your Orbit chain, the next step is to retrieve detailed information about the deployment.
 The Orbit SDK provides a convenient way to do this through the `createRollupPrepareTransactionReceipt` API.